Estate Planning, Probate and Trust Administration

 Common Components of Estate Plans

-Planning your estate is no easy task -- there is a lot to consider and many decisions must be made.
+Planning your estate is no easy task—there is a lot to consider, and many decisions must be made.
 Below are components typical of an estate plan.
-Our Oklahoma estate attorneys are happy to answer any of your questions and guide you through drafting the perfect estate plan for your loved ones.
+Our Oklahoma City estate planning attorneys are happy to answer any of your questions and guide you through drafting the perfect estate plan for your loved ones.

 Typical aspects of an estate plan: